 |- Original Setup -

 Real life Practice - My Baader Herschel wedge and camera setup would not achieve in focus as it was originally configured when purchased, I was about 1/2 inch shy of pure visual greatness.
 My solution was to swap out the 2" eyepiece holder with a low profile 1 1/4 one along with replacing my Stellarvue 40mm visual back with a 20mm low profile visual back - Problem solved both for imaging and observing - perfect!

 Real Life Practice - My Daystar Quark in focus problem was solved by using the low profile visual back I purchased from Stellarvue along with the 1 1/4 eyepiece holder solved my visual and imaging problems.

 In Summary: I was having trouble acquiring enough inward focus travel to obtain proper focus using cameras or eyepieces.
-My approach to solve this was to make a couple purchases that help increase the inward focus travel.
-One purchase was to replace my 40mm visual back with a low profile 20mm version, secondly I made a couple purchases of adapters that allowed me to direct mount and swap out the 2" holders as necessary.
+My approach to solving this was to make a couple of purchases that help increase the inward focus travel.
+One purchase was to replace my 40mm visual back with a low profile 20mm version, secondly, I made a couple of purchases of adapters that allowed me to direct mount and swap out the 2" holders as necessary.
 Overall, after a few weeks of troubleshooting - I am now happy with my setup and ease of use.
-Also i simplified the change from white light, calcium H line, or H-Alpha using the Quark with a fairly simple and quick system, and to make the task even more pleasurable I now carry all my supplies out in the field in one Pelican Air Case shown to the left here.
+Also, I simplified the change from white light, calcium H line, or H-Alpha using the Quark with a fairly simple and quick system, and to make the task even more pleasurable I now carry all my supplies out in the field in one Pelican Air Case shown to the left here.
 Having everything organized and at the ready makes set-up simple and less frustrating, and that is exactly what I need.
 Simple with no frustration!
 Now, get out there and enjoy some Astronomy,...